 The Dutch shortsea and ferry terminals request that you always verify whether the customs documents accompanying the cargo have been pre-notified at the terminal before your driver starts his trip.
 If your client has not correctly pre-notified the customs documents, you will not be granted access to the terminal and you will not receive the cargo.
-If that is the case, your driver will be referred to one of the temporary parking locations in the port area.
+If that is the case, your driver will be referred to a public parking location.
 In consultation with you or with your client, he can still properly arrange the customs formalities here.

 You use Portbase to verify the presence of customs documents in advance: